The history of Carhartt Workwear

 Using the motto

 From mills to millions, Carhartt enjoyed a great deal of prosperity after the Depression had passed, growing to establish some seventeen plants and mills throughout the U.S.A., Canada and Europe.
-From denim mills to cotton production, the company was at the forefront of assimilating blue-collar workwear for the masses.
+From denim mills to cotton production, the company was at the forefront of assimilating blue-collar work clothing for the masses.

 The great Hamilton Carhartt lived to see his enterprise survive the downturn, before finally passing away in 1937 at the age of 82.
 Throughout the ensuing decades, Carhartt's coveralls, vests, coats, jackets and jeans continued to find a home in the hearts of millions of American workers.
 Hamilton's family have continued his vision, moving with the times to reshape and underline the original blueprint for success laid down by the patriarch in the 1880s.

 Fast-forward to the present day, and Carhartt has 50 stand-alone stores, from Tokyo to London, with production facilities in regions as far-reaching as China and Guatemala.
-At Mammoth Workwear, we are proud to stock this inspiring brand, and offer a range of classic and contemporary products that reflect its rich heritage.
+We are proud to stock this inspiring brand, and offer a range of classic and contemporary products that reflect its rich heritage.
 Carhartt is here to stay.